Chart Color Schemes

 Household Composition

-Vaucluse has a typical household mix, with a higher-than-average median household size
+Vaucluse has a typical household mix, with a fairly typical median household size

-Family households constitute 75.1% of all households, including 41.4% couples with children, 24.3% couples without children, and 8.6% single parent families.
-Non-family households account for 24.9%, with lone person households at 22.7% and group households making up 2.3%.
-The median household size is 2.7 people, larger than the Greater Sydney average of 2.3.
+Family households account for 75.1% of all households, including 41.4% that are couples with children, 24.3% that are couples without children, and 8.6% that are single parent families.
+Non-family households make up the remaining 24.9%, with lone person households at 22.7% and group households comprising 2.3% of the total.
+The median household size is 2.7 people, which matches the Greater Sydney average.

 Frequently Asked Questions - Households